 Be the Gatekeeper

 One question a brand manager must always ask is “How does this affect our brand?”
-Whether regarding a Facebook post or a new product feature, the BM should be like an over protective parent who wants to see their brand flourish, but not get damaged in the process.
-Creating and monitoring the communications that will bolster the brand’s reputation and always seeking new ways to get the message out will exponentially increase a BM’s value.
+Whether regarding a Facebook post or a new product feature, the brand manager should be like an over protective parent who wants to see their brand flourish, but not get damaged in the process.
+Creating and monitoring the communications that will bolster the brand’s reputation and always seeking new ways to get the message out will exponentially increase a brand manager’s value.

 Being organized means having quick and easy access to all the tools used for effective brand management.
 Keep a close eye on who is talking or writing about your organization by constantly monitoring social media and leveraging tools like Google alerts when anyone mentions your company name, your products, your service, or even the leaders in your organization.
 Stay current with the software and services powerful brands are using to manage their brands.